Updated June 12, 2023

 1. Don’t be idle in your waiting time

 Take a look around and see what people are doing.
 Is the receptionist welcoming?
 Do people work in groups or prefer solitary operations?
 How do they respond when you approach them with queries like directions?
 Do they seem friendly and polite or cold and judgemental?
 These little observations will tell you a lot about your future days as an employee there.
-So, try to gather as much information as you can in those 5-10 minutes you spend waiting.
+So, try to gather as much information as possible in those 5-10 minutes you spend waiting.
 This will give you a quick insight into the culture of the company culture types you are considering.

 2. Talk to the employees while you can